ElSidney/gatsby-starter-foundation/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
 He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+Working as Principal designer at Bethesda but we need to klnow how much text we can get on the home page.

+this is a thing t hat we do not know right now but we really do need to know it.